Planned for July 28-30, 2023

 STARTS & SEEDING

-The 5000-meter swim will use a mass start (unless the size of the entry dictates otherwise for safety).
+The 5000-meter and 3,000 meter swims will use a mass start (unless the size of the entry dictates otherwise for safety).

-The 1500-meter swimm will be divided into women's and men's waves, and subdivided by swimwear category.
+The 1500-meter swim will be divided into women's and men's waves, and subdivided by swimwear category.

 SAFETY - OUR PRIMARY CONCERN